redrook/rookshot/two.md

 Mark, Dakota, and Addison are left alone after Melissa and her minions leave.

-[Mark] She is so into me.
+[Mark] I can't believe she's still into me.

 [Dakota] Are you fucking dense?

-[Mark] Nope, just handsome, great at sex, video games, and being awesome in general.
+[Mark] She wrote a song about me!
+It's probably my good looks, skill in bed, and suave.

 [Dakota] Is that it?

 [Mark] Well, it is for the short list at least.

-[Addison] Dude, you suck at Halo, she killed you while she was singing a song.
+[Addison] Dude, you suck at Halo.
+She sniped you while leading an improvised concert.

-[Mark] Yeah, but that's because I was adjusting my sensitivity, it was way too high.
+[Mark] Dude my sensitivity was really high.
+I could hardly tap the stick without making a 180.